tekknolagi/tekknolagi.github.com/_posts/2023-08-31-profile-guided-types.md

 ## Taking a step back

 Yeah, alright, I was talking about writing code in Python and other dynamic languages.
-A common project lifecycle I see in the Python ecosystem is:
+A common project lifecycle I see in the Python[^other-langs] ecosystem is:

+[^other-langs]: It's not specific to Python.
+It happens with Ruby and
+    JavaScript too.
+Heck, people are even writing new Python and JS tooling in Rust.

 * Write a version of the code in Python
 * Grow it